 El Morro Elementary School is part of the Laguna Beach community.
 Located on the edge of the Pacific Ocean, Laguna Beach is known for its dramatic contrast of mountains and beaches.
 A center for fine arts, Laguna Beach's culture is as unique as its landscape.
-During the 2015-2016 school year, El Morro Elementary School received recognition as a California Gold Ribbon School.Our school's students proudly call themselves the Sea Lions.
+During the 2015-2016 school year, El Morro Elementary School received recognition as a California Gold Ribbon School.
+Our school's students proudly call themselves the Sea Lions.

 The El Morro Elementary School serves students in grades Transitional Kindergarten through grade 5 by providing a comprehensive educational program in the core subjects of English Language Arts, Math, Science, Social Studies and Physical Education.
 El Morro also offers an excellent Arts program which includes Chorus, Instrumental music, Strings, Foreign Language and Art instruction.
 The district is proud of our commitment to educate the whole child.
 Parents and the community also demonstrate a high level of support towards our students.
 The Laguna Beach Education Foundation (SchoolPower) was created by the community to provide additional funds to the District to support our school programs and activities.
-During the 2017-2018 school year, 471 students were enrolled at El Morro Elementary School.
-The student population consisted of 16% socioeconomically disadvantaged, 9% English learners, and 12% students with disabilities.
+El Morro's student population is between 450 and 500 students each year.
+The student population consisted of 16% socioeconomically disadvantaged, 7.5% English learners, and 12% students with disabilities.